-USV has also bet on two cryptocurrency teams that hope to compete with Bitcoin.
-Algorand raised a $4M seed round in February to build a high-speed payments protocol, as Bitcoin’s faced transaction delays.
-Chia is a new “green” cryptocurrency that uses a more energy-efficient consensus mechanism than Bitcoin’s “Proof of Work.”
-The company raised a $3.4M seed round at the end of March.
+USV has also bet on a cryptocurrency team that hopes to compete with Bitcoin.
+Algorand raised a $4M seed round in February to build a high-speed payments protocol, as Bitcoin has faced transaction delays.

 Turning to Andreessen Horowitz, the firm has more definitively shifted its strategy in the sector over time.